 Ironically, 3D animation is well-known for its potential for immersive realism Its uses go beyond entertainment like movies and gaming.
 3D animation has also revolutionised architecture and medicine – 3D models can now help architects detect design flaws before going into construction, and medicine students can see how procedures work before the real deal (which is certainly a relief!).
 This showreel by Mechanisms in Medicine gives us a peek into 3D animation in medicine education!

 Stop motion is no spring chicken when it comes to the world of animation.
 Dating back to over a century ago, this form of animation manipulates physical objects, rather than drawings or digital elements, to create each frame.
 Yes, it’s just as time consuming as you think—besides the unique aesthetic it creates, this is what stop motion animation is most known for.

 Ah, motion graphics.
 This type of animation hones in on visuals and graphic design first and foremost.
 It lends itself well to abstraction and scenes of the fantastic.
 Because of this ability to visually entertain, it’s used more often in advertisements or opening sequences to films…rather than the films themselves.
-Corporations often make use of motion graphics to show off their progressive technologies or relay information with an air of sleekness.
+Corporations often work with Singapore motion graphics companies to create beautiful motion graphics and show off their progressive technologies or relay information with an air of sleekness.
 Take a look at –’s 29 Ways To Stay Creative using motion graphics below!